Andre601/jbba-doc/README.md

 # Javadocs moved
-The Javadocs have been moved to [JavaBotBlockAPI.github.io/javadocs](https://javabotblockapi.github.io/javadocs).
+The Javadocs have been merged into the sourcecode of [JavaBotBlockAPI](https://github.com/botblock/JavaBotBlockAPI).

-Sourcecode can be found [here](https://github.com/JavaBotBlockAPI/javadocs)
+You can view a live-version of the up-to-date Javadocs [here](https://docs.botblock.org/JavaBotBlockAPI)

+**This repository was archived and is no longer maintained!**

 ----
 # jbba-doc